Hideo Sasaki Foundation Board of Directors

 Trustee

-Danyson Tavares is a designer, educator, and project development manager at YouthBuild Boston.
+Danyson Tavares is a designer, educator, and executive director at YouthBuild Boston.
 He has vast experience leading architectural projects at various scales through public discussion and municipal review.
 His work relies on engaging communities through the lens of architectural design and advocating for access to design for all.

 Danyson holds a bachelor of science in architecture and a master of architecture from Wentworth Institute of Technology.
 He currently teaches various courses at Wentworth Institute of Technology ranging from foundation studios, undergraduate seminars, and graduate level courses.
 Danyson is a member of BosNOMA (the Boston chapter of the National Organization of Minority Architects), AIA, and the Boston Society for Architecture, where he dedicates his efforts to addressing the lack of diversity in the AEC industry.